kalgynirae/subjunctive/README.md

     not contain any spaces or tabs!
 You can set up your editor to highlight or automatically remove trailing whitespace.

+*   **Make sure the file ends with a newline.** `git diff` will show if you are about to commit a file with the newline removed.
+The reason for this is that many UNIX-style command-line tools think of the newline as a *terminator* rather than a separator.
+I think this interpretation is better in the majority of cases (one such case is concatenating two files: `cat <file> <file2>`).

+    The crux of the matter is that you must make sure your editor writes a newline at the end of the file (if necessary, leave a blank line at the end).

 #### Commit messages

 Refer to [A Note About Git Commit Messages].